Synthetic-Physiology-Lab/DeepFUCCI/segmentation/validation/ConfluentFUCCI/README.md

 We found that dividing the reference diameter with our pixel size yielded a good segmentation, so probably the authors had a reference pixel size of 1 micron.

+## Validation

+We used all of our pre-trained networks because the others provided also a third channel, the brightfield channel.
+In the paper, we only report the 2-channel result.